Top of the Pops: Miming

 Throughout the show's history, many artists mimed to backing tracks.
 Early on, Musicians' Union rules required that groups re-record backing tracks with union members performing when possible.
 However, as The Guardian recounted in 2001: "In practice, artists pretended to re-record the song, then used their original tapes."

 The miming policy also led to the occasional technical hitch.
-In 1967, as Jimi Hendrix prepared to perform "Burning of the Midnight Lamp", the song "The House That Jack Built" by Alan Price was played in studio instead, prompting Hendrix to respond: "I like the voice...but I don't know the words."
-In 1988, All About Eve appeared to perform "Martha's Harbour".
+In an August 1967 edition, as Jimi Hendrix prepared to perform "Burning of the Midnight Lamp", the song "The House That Jack Built" by the Alan Price Set was played in studio instead, reportedly prompting Hendrix to respond: "I don't know the words to that one, man".
+In August 1988, All About Eve appeared to perform "Martha's Harbour" on a live edition.
 Although the song was being played on the television broadcast, it was not being played in studio, so lead singer Julianne Regan remained silent on a stool on stage while Tim Bricheno (the only other band member present) did not play his guitar.

-Occasionally bands played live, examples in the 1970s and 1980s being the Four Seasons, the Who, Blondie, John Otway, Sham 69, Eddie and the Hot Rods, Jimmy James and the Vagabonds, The Sweet, The Jackson 5, Heavy Metal Kids, Elton John, Typically Tropical, New Order, Whitney Houston and David Bowie.
-In 1980, heavy metal band Iron Maiden played live on the show when they refused to mime to their single "Running Free".
-Solo artists and vocal groups were supposed to sing live to the Top of the Pops Orchestra.
-Billy Ocean, Brotherhood of Man, Anita Ward, Thelma Houston, Deniece Williams, Hylda Baker and the Nolans all performed in this way.

-In 1991 the producers of the show allowed artists the option of singing live over a backing track.
-Miming has resulted in a number of notable moments.
+Miming resulted in a number of notable moments.
+In 1977, The Stranglers mimed to "No More Heroes" – after the start of the song, bass player Jean Jacques Burnel waves a newspaper to try and clear the smoke created from the smoke machines prior to the performance and, later, during his guitar solo Hugh Cornwell removes his hand from the guitar neck for a few seconds.
 In 1991, Nirvana refused to mime to the pre-recorded backing track of "Smells Like Teen Spirit" with Kurt Cobain singing in a deliberately low voice and altering lyrics in the song, and bassist Krist Novoselic swinging his bass over his head and drummer Dave Grohl playing randomly on his kit.
 In 1995, the Gallagher brothers of Oasis switched places while performing "Roll with It".
 During their performance of "Don't Leave Me This Way" the Communards singers Jimmy Somerville and Sarah Jane Morris swapped lyrics for part of the song towards the end.
 Another example of whimsy was John Peel's appearance as the mandolin soloist for Rod Stewart on "Maggie May".

-The new practice also exposed a number of poor live singers, and was dropped as a general rule.
+The producers of the show allowed artists the option of singing live over a backing track in 1991.
+The new practice also exposed a number of poor live singers.
 In its final few years miming had become less and less common, especially for bands, as studio technology became more reliable and artists were given the freedom to choose their performance style.
 Former Executive Producer Andi Peters said there was no policy on miming and that it was entirely up to the performer whether they wanted to sing live or mime.